d-miller/d-miller.github.io/_posts/2014-5-18-Stereotypes-Table-New.md

 ## Three examples of interactive graphics in the news

-This post aims to reach both people looking to learn more about (a) interactive graphics and (b) gender diversity in science.
+This post aims to reach both people looking to learn more about (a) interactive graphics and (b) gender bias in science.
 I discuss three examples here, and then later talk about how I made the table for [my new international study](http://d-miller.github.io/assets/MillerEaglyLinn2015.pdf) on gender-science stereotypes [click here to jump to the table].

 ### Example #1: Interactive table [D3.js]